CSE687 - Object Oriented Design

 Web Resources:

-Stroustrup's Home Page,
+Stroustrup's Home Page

-Code Project,
+Code Project, Boost Library

 Content:

 This lecture presents code examples of hierarchical relationships in the C++ language.
-We emphasize
+We emphasize understanding the semantics and processing model for these relationships.

-Syllabus
+1. Syllabus

-reading material for you to digest before coming to class, and due dates
+Describes topics to be covered, reading material for you to digest before coming to class, and due dates for the assigned projects.

-Project #2
+Project #2 statement, Project2HelpS2019

 Hierarchy Presentation

-Hierarchy is concerned with the relationships between classes - aggregation, composition, inheritance,
+Hierarchy is concerned with the relationships between classes - aggregation, composition, inheritance, and using.

 Demonstrate Composition